LenAnderson/DestinyRPG-Bot/README.md

   1. If you have just died, go back on patrol.
 - **Patrol**
   1. Attack chest or cache with highest HP.
   2. No chest or cache available?
+Attack ultra enemy.
+  2. No ultra available?
 Attack enemy with highest SH.
   3. No shielded enemy available?
 Attack enemy with highest HP.
   4. No enemies and no chests / caches available?
 Look around for a couple of times and then go somewhere else.
 - **Battle**